 WITHDRAW YOUR REQUIRED MINIMUM DISTRIBUTION

-If you’re currently retired and over 70½ years of age, you are required every year to take out a minimum amount from your IRA, SEP IRA, SIMPLE IRA or other retirement plan account.
+If you’re over 70½ years of age, you are required every year to take out a minimum amount from your IRA, SEP IRA, or SIMPLE IRA.
+In addition if you’re over 70 ½ and retired, you will also have to take a minimum amount from your or other employer retirement plan accounts.

 “Make sure to look at whether you have taken your requirement minimum distribution for the year,” said Lubar.
 “If you haven’t, you could be hit by a penalty.”
 That penalty is hefty — the amount you didn’t withdraw could be assessed with a 50 percent excise tax.
 If you were planning on making a charitable contribution this year, Lubar suggests you consider using some of your required minimum distribution to do so.